-Our therapists are some of the only Physical therapists certified to perform Kinesio Taping in the Wayne and Ardmore, PA areas.
+Our therapists are some of the only Physical therapists certified to perform Kinesio Taping in the Wayne, PA area.

 What does “kinesiology taping” mean?